 - Set up a vine support system before planting.
 See the Training section below.

 - Space American and European type grapes 8 feet apart beneath the support; space rows 5 feet apart.

 - Space Muscadine grapes 20 feet apart with 12 feet between rows.

 - Plant grapes in late winter or early spring.
-Prepare the ground the fall before planting.
+Prepare the ground for the fall before planting.